 interested in are on the web, you might be able to automate this

 To see a fully worked out example of topic modeling with a body of materials culled from webpages, see Mining the Open Web with Looted Heritage Draft.

-You can grab the data for yourself at Figshare.com, which includes a number of .txt files.
-Each individual .txt file is a single news report.
+You can grab the data for yourself at Figshare.com, which includes a

 - For extensive background and bibliography on topic modeling you may wish to begin with Scott Weingart’s Guided Tour to Topic Modeling